Nikola Vucevic scores 42 as Magic topple Kings

 Carter-Williams had seven rebounds and a game-high-tying seven assists.
 Orlando's Dwayne Bacon chipped in with 11 points and James Ennis III scored 10.

-Buddy Hield had 19 points to lead the Kings, who have lost two straight after winning four of five.
+Buddy Hield had 19 points to lead the Kings, who have lost two straight after winning four in a row.

 Hassan Whiteside had 16 points while Tyrese Haliburton had 14 to go with a team-high seven assists for Sacramento, which has opened a five-game homestand with a pair of losses.